Orphan #8 Audiolibro Por Kim van Alkemade arte de portada

 Compra ahora por $22.49

-A stunning debut novel in the vein of Sarah Waters' historical fiction and inspired by true events, it tells the fascinating story of a woman who must choose between revenge and mercy when she encounters the doctor who subjected her to dangerous medical experiments in a New York City Jewish orphanage.
+In this stunning new historical novel inspired by true events, Kim van Alkemade tells the fascinating story of a woman who must choose between revenge and mercy when she encounters the doctor who subjected her to dangerous medical experiments in a New York City Jewish orphanage years before.

-In 1919, Rachel Rabinowitz is a vivacious four-year-old living with her family in a crowded tenement on New York City's Lower East Side.
-When tragedy strikes, Rachel is separated from her brother, Sam, and sent to a Jewish orphanage where Dr. Mildred Solomon is conducting medical research.
+In 1919, Rachel Rabinowitz is a vivacious four-year-old living with her family in a crowded tenement on New York City’s Lower Eastside.
+When tragedy strikes, Rachel is separated from her brother Sam and sent to a Jewish orphanage where Dr. Mildred Solomon is conducting medical research.
 Subjected to X-ray treatments that leave her disfigured, Rachel suffers years of cruel harassment from the other orphans.
-But when she turns 15, she runs away to Colorado, hoping to find the brother she lost, and discovers a family she never knew she had.
+But when she turns fifteen, she runs away to Colorado hoping to find the brother she lost and discovers a family she never knew she had.

-Though Rachel believes she's shut out her painful childhood memories, years later she is confronted with her dark past when she becomes a nurse at Manhattan's Old Hebrews Home, and her patient is none other than the elderly, cancer-stricken Dr. Solomon.
-Rachel becomes obsessed with making Dr. Solomon acknowledge and pay for her wrongdoing.
-But each passing hour Rachel spends with the old doctor reveals to Rachel the complexities of her own nature.
-She realizes that a person's fate - to be one who inflicts harm or one who heals - is not always set in stone.
+Though Rachel believes she’s shut out her painful childhood memories, years later she is confronted with her dark past when she becomes a nurse at Manhattan’s Old Hebrews Home and her patient is none other than the elderly, cancer-stricken Dr. Solomon.
+Rachel becomes obsessed with making Dr. Solomon acknowledge, and pay for, her wrongdoing.
+But each passing hour Rachel spends with the old doctor reveal to Rachel the complexities of her own nature.
+She realizes that a person’s fate—to be one who inflicts harm or one who heals—is not always set in stone.

-Lush in historical detail, rich in atmosphere, and based on true events, Orphan Number 8 is a powerful, affecting novel of the unexpected choices we are compelled to make that can shape our destinies.
+Lush in historical detail, rich in atmosphere and based on true events, Orphan #8 is a powerful, affecting novel of the unexpected choices we are compelled to make that can shape our destinies.

 Don't understand the negative reviews